freddbomba/legrandjeu/SPES/Characters-Card.md

-Here’s a set of service skills that would be valuable in the rural, mountain bioregion of the Mediterranean north.
-These skills represent the essential trades and services needed to support both local residents and newcomers, including digital nomads.
-They also add interesting gameplay dynamics by connecting characters with the infrastructure and day-to-day operations of the community.

 ### **Service Skills for the Region**

 1. **Plumbing** – Installing and maintaining water systems for homes, farms, and irrigation setups.